Handling IPN (Instant Payment Notification)

 case 'capture':

-// Card capture - process with capture_payment_id
+// Card capture - process it with capture_payment_id

 $captureId = $data['capture_payment_id'];